 The threats these ordinances pose will not forever remain in the for-profit sector, however.
 In fact, these ordinances are already spilling over into the non-profit sector.

-Any ministry or religious institution that remains true to Scripture’s teaching on marriage and sexuality may find itself threatened, or even punished, by these ordinances – including churches, Christian schools, and other Christian ministries.
+Government officials have already tried to apply these ordinances to churches in Iowa and Massachusetts.
+Thankfully, the state officials reversed course in both instances after ADF filed lawsuits on the behalf of these churches.
+They acknowledged that churches have the freedom to operate consistently with their beliefs.
+Still, any ministry or religious institution that remains true to Scripture’s teaching on marriage and sexuality may find itself threatened, or even punished, by these ordinances – including churches, Christian schools, and other Christian ministries.